-B. COURSE OUTCOMES: By the end of this course,
+B. COURSE OUTCOMES: By the end of this course

-- The students will be able to compute several statistical measures and analyze any given bivariate data - The students will be able to acquire knowledge of time series, factors or components responsible for fluctuations in a time series and methods of measuring important components of time series. - The students will be able to deal with the work of computing probability in different situations and they will also be familiar with important sampling methods and sampling distributions. - The students will be able to apply Statistical Inference Techniques in Decision making. - The students will be able to draw samples from some given population and apply suitable Statistical Tests of Significance.
+[CO.1].
+Compute several statistical measures and analyze any given bivariate data.

+[CO.2].
+Acquire knowledge of time series, factors or components responsible for fluctuations in a time series and methods of measuring important components of time series.

+[CO.3].
+Deal with the work of computing probability in different situations and they will also be familiar with important sampling methods and sampling distributions.

+[CO.4].
+Apply Statistical Inference Techniques in Decision making.

+[CO.5].
+Draw samples from some given population and apply suitable Statistical Tests of Significance.

 Criteria Description Maximum Marks

 Internal Internal Examination 20

 Assessment Assignment + Attendance 10 (5+5)

 (Summative)

 End Term Exam End Term Examination 70

 (Summative)

 Total 100

 Attendance A minimum of 75% Attendance is required t o be maintained by a student to be

-(Formative) qualified for taking up the End Semester ex alified for taking up the End Semester examination.
+(Formative) qualified for taking up the End Semester examination.
 The allowance of 25%

 includes all types of leaves including medical l eaves.

 Measures of Central Tendency: Introduction to Measures of Central Tendency.
 Characteristics of an ideal measure of Central Tendency; Types of Measures of Central Tendency - mean, median, mode, geometric mean and harmonic mean.
 Merits, Limitations and Suitability of averages.
 Relationship between averages.
 Measures of Dispersion: Meaning and Significance.
 Absolute and Relative measures of dispersion Range, Quartile Deviation, Mean Deviation, Standard Deviation, Coefficient of Variation, Moments, Skewness, Kurtosis.
 Correlation Analysis: Meaning and significance.
 Correlation and Causation, Types of correlation.
 Methods of studying simple correlation - Scatter diagram, Karl Pearson's coefficient of correlation, Spearman's Rank correlation coefficient, Regression Analysis: Meaning and significance, Regression vs. Correlation.
-Linear Regression, Regression lines (X on Y, Y on X) Analysis of Time Series: Meaning and significance.
-Utility, Components of time series, Models (Additive and Multiplicative), Measurement of trend: Method of Semi averages, Moving averages Least squares (Linear and Parabolic trend); Index Numbers: Meaning and significance, problems in construction of index numbers, methods of constructing index numbers-weighted and un-weighted, Test of adequacy of index numbers, chain index numbers, base shifting, Probability and Sampling: Meaning and need.
+Linear Regression , Regression lines (X on Y, Y on X) Analysis of Time Series: Meaning and significance.
+Utility, Components of time series, Models (Additive and Multiplicative), Measurement of trend:

+Method of Semi averages, Moving averages Least squares (Linear and Parabolic trend); Index Numbers: Meaning and significance, problems in construction of index numbers, methods of constructing index numbers-weighted and un-weighted, Test of adequacy of index numbers, chain index numbers, base shifting, Probability and Sampling: Meaning and need.
 Theorems of addition and multiplication.
 Conditional probability.
-Bayes' theorem, Probability Distribution: Meaning, characteristics (Expectation and variance) of

-Binomial, Poisson, and Normal distribution.
+Bayes' theorem, Probability Distribution: Meaning, characteristics (Expectation and variance) of Binomial, Poisson, and Normal distribution.
 Sampling: Concept, types, sampling distribution and Central limit theorem.
-Estimation and Hypothesis testing: Concept; Point estimates and confidence intervals, level of Significance; Process of hypothesis testing; Test of hypothesis concerning Mean; Test of hypothesis Normal Z test & t test for single mean.
+Estimation and Hypothesis testing; Test of hypothesis concerning Mean; Test of hypothesis Normal Z test & t test for single mean.
 Non parametric statistics for hypothesis testing (Chi square, Run test, Median test and Sign test)

-- T1.
+T1.
 S.P.Gupta, Statistical Methods.
-Sultan Chand and sons. - T2.
+Sultan Chand and sons.

+T2.
 Das and Swain, Business statistics for managerial decision, HPH